PG1003/observer/README.md

 * ```[discarded] connect( pg::observer< T... > * ) [const]```
 * ```[discarded] disconnect( [const] pg::observer< T... > * ) [const]```

-Also you must call for each observer the ```pg::observer< T... >::disconnect``` function before removing it from the object, for example in the destructor.
+Also, you must call for each observer the ```pg::observer< T... >::disconnect``` function before removing it from the object, for example in the destructor.

 The example below is a lightweight subject that handles only one observer.
 Note that there is _no_ ```notify``` function.